 8. Understanding Common Commercial Lease Clauses

-Commercial leases are extensive documents that can be difficult to read, but it’s crucial that you do so to make sure you comprehend the terms of the agreement during the leasing process.
+Commercial leases are extensive documents that can be difficult to read, but you must do so to make sure you comprehend the terms of the agreement during the leasing process.
 Pay close attention to the following important clauses in particular:

 The majority of commercial leases contain a rent escalation clause that specifies how and when your rent will rise during the lease’s term.